John’s wireless communications services company was experiencing exponential international growth. And he was worried…

 David: My own engineers are now focused on developing new products and features and less on operations and capacity build-outs.
 They are a happy bunch.
-They like auto-scaling and automation features of AWS.
-I had an expert AWS cloud services partner who has done multiple operations and capacity build-outs for the audit, design and implementation.
+They like the auto-scaling and automation features of AWS.
+I had an expert AWS Cloud services partner who has done multiple operations and capacity build-outs for the audit, design, and implementation.
 They even ensured that our naming conventions followed some of the best practices for cloud security.
 From the people side, it was a win-win.
 On the cost side, you know the benefits of the cloud.
 Otherwise you would not have called.

 With a chuckle on both sides, John thanked David before wrapping up the call.

 Encouraged by David's recommendations, John partnered with ClearScale to optimize his company’s architecture for AWS, automate based on DevOps practices, and migrate the entire platform from RackSpace to AWS.
-His company is now able to meet the growing needs of their customers on demand.
-With automation and auto scaling, engineers are able to focus more effort on developing new products and features and less on operations and capacity build-outs.
+His company is now able to meet the growing needs of their customers on-demand.
+With automation and auto-scaling, engineers are able to focus more effort on developing new products and features and less on operations and capacity build-outs.

 John’s wireless communications services company is achieving the operational efficiencies provided by the AWS, bringing down their total cost of ownership of cloud infrastructure.
 More importantly, they have increased the availability and robustness of services provided to their customers.